 Scarves & Headbands

 Talk about great accessories for those going through chemo who want to cover their head from time to time.
 Many beautiful and funky options exist out there – go crazy on what your loved one might like 🙂 After treatment is over with, they can even use it when they travel (my favorite plane accessory!).
-Headbands for Hope is an amazing organization where every item sold gives one headband to a chid with cancer.
+Headbands of Hope is an amazing organization where every item sold gives one headband to a child with cancer.

-PJs, Robes, Slippers, Socks, Pillowcases & Blankets
+PJs, Robes, Slippers, Socks, Pillowcases, Blankets & Eye Masks

 Comfort to the rescue!
 Sometimes there’s nothing better than feeling the soft silk of a pillowcase on your cheek as your drift off to sleep or the fluffiness of divine slippers beneath you.
-If you’re gifting PJs, remember mastectomy patients probably prefer the button downs and robes with pockets (perfect for drains!).
+If you’re gifting PJs, remember mastectomy patients probably prefer the button-downs and robes with pockets (perfect for drains!).

 All Natural Beauty Products